Those that I thought were exceptionally great reads are flagged in red.

 Josh Waitzkin is very good at learning to master new skills.
 He won his first National Chess

 Championship at the age of nine and later became a World Champion of Tai Chi Push Hands.
-He is a
+He

 black belt in Brazilian Jiu-Jitsu.
-Now, in his forties, he is working hard at becoming a world
+Now, in his forties, he is working hard at becoming a

 foil surfer.
 This guy is really an amazing high performing human!